Skip to main content

 National College Credit Recommendation Service

 Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

 Version 1: May 2013 - July 2018.
 Version 2: August 2018 - April 2023.
 Version 3: May 2023 - Present.

 Instructional delivery format:

-Version 1 and 2: This self-study course covers a variety of scientific disciplines that relate to the composition of Earth and its dynamic nature and position in space.
-Major topics include: composition of the Earth's surface and the Earth itself, including rocks and minerals and the weathering, erosion, and deposition that shape the Earth's surface, Earthquakes and Volcanic activity, Meteorology (weather, air masses, precipitation, fronts, etc.), Climate, Climate Change, and Impact of Human Activities on the Earth's Climate.
+Version 1, 2, and 3: This self-study course covers a variety of scientific disciplines related to the composition of Earth and its dynamic nature and position in space.
+Major topics include: composition of the Earth's surface and the Earth itself, including rocks and minerals and the weathering, erosion, and deposition that shape the Earth's surface, earthquakes and volcanic activity, Meteorology (weather, air masses, precipitation, fronts, etc.), climate, climate change, and impact of human activities on the Earth's climate.

 Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Earth Science or as a core science requirement (11/13).
 Version 2: In the upper division baccalaureate degree category, 3 semester hours in Earth Science or as a core science requirement (8/18 revalidation).
 Version 3: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Earth Science or as a core science requirement (5/23 revalidation).